schibsted/account-sdk-android-web/README.md

   details.
 * Makes the logged-in user easily accessible via a `LiveData` instance.

-But if you want/need more control over the flow you can manually manage the flow.
-To do that, follow these steps:
+If you want/need more control over the flow you can manage the flow manually, by following these steps:

 1. Create a new `Activity` that will receive the auth response via deep link and add it to your `AndroidManifest.xml`: